Our City, Ourselves

 If there is one subject that intrudes more insistently than crime on the mind of the native Chicagoan, it is race.
 It couldn't intrude less in these guides.
 The real Chicago is two-fifths black; the Chicago revealed by these guidebooks is white only.
 In their otherwise excellent chapter on neighborhoods, Kent and Szpur write that they tried to cover the south and west sides as well as the north, "since the trendier parts of the city seem to get the lion's share of media coverage."
 An admirable goal: the black south side in particular is where much of the city's postwar history happened and where much of its present life is lived.
 But of the south-side districts Sweet Home describes, one is Chinese, two are Hispanic, and one is Lithuanian.
 Middle-class Beverly is also on the list; while integrated, it is about as representative of black Chicago as the Gold Coast is of white Chicago.
 Mark's south side reaches no farther than Bridgeport and the old Stockyards.
 Chicago, City of Neighborhoods, by Dominic Pacyga and Ellen Skerrett, does much better by the black neighborhoods, and thus better by readers.
 To its credit, Sweet Home recommends the book; it would have done better to emulate it.

-A franker guidebook would warn against such expeditions, including advice about those parts of town in which blacks are not always safe either.
-A better guidebook, on the other hand, might encourage them, for the sake of the wisdom they might bring.
+A franker guidebook would warn whites against such expeditions, including advice about those parts of town in which blacks are not always safe either.
+A better guidebook, on the other hand, might encourage them, for the sake of the wisdom such experiences might bring.

 Publishers, of course, are less interested in wisdom than sales.
 Is it assumed that only black people would feel comfortable on the south side?
 If so, then publishers must further assume that black people do not buy guidebooks.
 Either suggestion is pernicious.
 Do they assume that white people, even those who crave "ethnic" experiences, do not want to go there?
 Probably; that reluctance is real enough.
 But to the extent that such reluctance is owed to racism it ought not to be catered to.
 Besides, it is just as likely that it is owed to ignorance of the sort that guidebooks at their best seek to dispel.

 Both books have lesser faults.
 Maps, for example.
 Sweet Home has only one, showing the street grid.
 Mark's tour maps are not keyed to a larger citywide map, so tourists will find it difficult to know in which part of the city the tours are set.
-Even if you buy the book for your boring cousin Freda, you'll probably still have to escort her when she blows into town from Milwaukee.
+Even if you buy the book for your boring cousin Freda, you'll probably still have to escort her when she blows into town from Milwaukee for the first time.

 In his otherwise comprehensive Chicago's Museums, Victor Danilov unaccountably fails to list the Hard Rock Cafe among his 144 cultural attractions, this in spite of the fact (reported by Mark) that Mick Jagger's guitar is displayed there.